 The gist of these reflections is to encourage those who see their immeasurable nature to become that to which they aspire; intuitively, spontaneously free to meet the moment as it unfolds, whether or not it fits the vision of any other individual or group.
 In the statistical bell curve of any rise and fall, of any creation and destruction, there are always the initiators, and those who tag along well after.
 Those who entertain the greatest vision are already among the many who do not.
 Whether the reader sees it as a fact or not, we are all that which is the same indivisible upwelling, the same inexplicable mystery.
 Eternity is very much present within every part and particle, every quantum of the drama to which all are witness.
 It is a vision so infinite as to include each and every one of us, along with all the other myriad life forms across the planet, as its source.

-Despite the countless lessons offered by history, we are too attached to building mountains of false gold, practicing divisive religion, maintaining rigid traditions, following insincere leaders, promoting the idolatry of personality, supporting destructive institutions, fabricating egocentric class structures, producing adverse technologies, consuming insatiably in every way imaginable, destroying irreplaceable diversity, and killing one another because our ancestors could not get along any better that we, for all the same myopic, greedy, time-bound, evolutionary reasons.
+Despite the countless lessons offered by history, we are too attached to building mountains of false gold, practicing divisive religion, maintaining rigid traditions, following insincere leaders, promoting the idolatry of personality, supporting destructive institutions, fabricating egocentric class structures, producing adverse technologies, consuming insatiably in every conceivable way, destroying irreplaceable diversity, and killing one another because our ancestors could not get along any better than we, for all the same myopic, greedy, time-bound, evolutionary, imaginary reasons.

 Recognize it or not, the human species is fast-approaching a tailspin of its own design.
 It is inevitable that this garden planet, and all life that dwells on it, will someday return to its origin.
-That is the nature of the vast changing, the creation-destruction of each passing moment in which we all choicelessly, spontaneously participate; the indivisible, impersonal totality relatively few truly discern.
+That is the nature of the vast changing, the creation-destruction of each passing moment in which we all choicelessly, spontaneously participate.
+The indivisible, impersonal totality; that which relatively few fully discern, much less quest total surrender.

 The question is, will we go out with nobility, humility, integrity, and discipline as true human beings, harmoniously realigned with the source of our origin, guardians of what is left of the garden that birthed us all?
 Or will we exit like fruit flies churning feverishly for the last dollop of honey in the bell jar; like rats vying savagely for the last crumbs at the bottom of the cage?

-Each of us makes that decision in every step, in every breath, in every deed, word, and thought.
-We individually create our own unique version of the universe, and how we work it out together in the theater of consciousness, only time will tell.
-The essential reality is not about contrived differences.
+Each of us makes that decision in every step, in every breath, in every deed, every word, every thought.
+We individually create our own unique, imaginary versions of the universe, and how we work it out together in the impromptu theater of consciousness, only time will tell.
+The essential quantum reality is not about contrived differences.
 It is not about futile, conceited pursuits, meaningless paths to glory.
-Life is an opportunity to discern within a vision of an integrated relationship with that which is infinitely, infinitesimally greater than its many parts.
+Life is an opportunity to perceive within and without, a vision of an integrated relationship with that which is infinitely, infinitesimally greater than its many parts.

 It is the true discernment that each and every one of us, including every angel and every demon, including all creatures great and small, including every infinitesimal, absolute speck of quantum dust swirling within, to the furthest indivisible reaches of the unknown, is equally That I Am to which mystics across the world throughout time point.
 There is no other.

-Each and every one of us is the same indivisible clayness, the same absolute, immeasurable, eternal oneness, playing out the relativity of dreamtime.
-We are all connected, no matter the exterior, no matter the capacity or frame of reference.
-No religious middlemen, no stairways to heaven are necessary.
-This indelible insight is free to all discerning enough to see that truth is the momentary, intangible, undeniable birthright within.
+Each and every one of us is the same indivisible eternal oneness, the same absolute, immeasurable, timeless genesis, playing out the relativity of dreamtime.
+We are all connected, inseparable, no matter the exterior, no matter the capacity, no matter the frame of reference.
+No religious middlemen, no stairways to heaven, are necessary.
+This indelible insight is absolutely free to all discerning enough to see that ethereal thing called truth is the momentary, intangible, undeniable birthright of the timeless awareness equally within all quantum creations.
 This intuitive vision of the clarity beyond form, and the exploration of right living it brings about, is the only true revolution.

-This inexplicable mystery we call life is an opportunity to witness the vast unfathomable diversity of this manifest theater, this grand play of creation and destruction, of known and unknown, in whatever way each imagines.
-It is the potential to see that every form born of space-time is merely one of an infinite array of masks veiling the same source, the same awareness, the same witness; nothing more, nothing less, nothing but.
+This inexplicable mystery we call life, this beyond-boggling organization of matter, is an opportunity to witness the vast unfathomable diversity of this manifest theater, this grand play of creation and destruction, of known and unknown, in whatever way each individually imagines.
+It is the potential within all to see that every form born of space-time is merely one of a ceaseless kaleidoscoping of shapes, of facades, of masks, of patterns, all veiling the same source, the same awareness, the same witness; nothing more, nothing less, nothing but.

-The singularity of totality is beyond the scope of the mind, beyond the irrational concoctions of superstition or the rational explorations of science.
-It is beyond the wordplay of any belief system, beyond the egocentric weavings of individual persona and the countless delusions spawned of ignorance.
-We are all alone together, and how we as a species finally choose to dance the dance, sing the song, walk the walk, and talk the talk, is ultimately, in this mind's eye, the true legacy of the human journey.
+The singularity of totality is beyond the scope of the mind, beyond the irrational concoctions of superstition, beyond the rational explorations of science.
+It is beyond the wordplay of any belief system, beyond the egocentric weavings of individual persona, and the countless delusions spawned of ignorance.
+We are all alone, together, and how we as a species finally choose to dance the dance, sing the song, walk the walk, and talk the talk, is ultimately, in this mind's eye, the true legacy of the human journey.